SquidLiquid224/ElDinoTruckTrippo/index.md

 <br>
 The breaks completely exploded haha..
 I just made it to the shop.
 Driving a big old truck with no breaks is a bit wacky.
 <br>
 One time I’ll never forget, I had some company from a friend for part of it.
+I guess luck was on my side there.
 <br>
 It was actually fun breaking out of the normal and acting like a hobo, something to look forward to or prepare for.
 <br>